corememltd/cloud-managed-dns/README.md

        auth [success=1 default=ignore] pam_securetty.so

-   With this inplace you may *optionally* wish to remove the password from the `root` account using `passwd -d root` but your own preferences may dictate otherwise.
+   With this in place you may *optionally* wish to remove the password from the `root` account using `passwd -d root` but your own preferences may dictate otherwise.

 Once built and ready, you need to install `unbound` using: